Calculator-Online.net

 Dynamic Viscosity:

-The dynamic viscosity is the tangential force per unit area needed to move the liquids in the horizontal plane with the unit viscosity.
-Dynamic viscosity is also known as the absolute viscosity of liquids.
+Dynamic viscosity is the tangential force per unit area required to move a fluid in the horizontal plane.
+It is also referred to as absolute viscosity and represents the fluid's resistance to shear.

-First viscosity measurements were made in 1800s using the capillary tube methods.
-Here are some different instruments and techniques that are used to measure the viscosity.
+Viscosity measurements were first performed in the 1800s using capillary tube methods.
+Today, various instruments and techniques are used to measure viscosity accurately:

 • Capillary Viscometer